Bleeding Through: Nine (2024–present)

 In early 2024, the band began to tease new material.
 By this point, Brandon Richter had become a guitarist for the band.
 While working on new material, the band appeared at the United Kingdom's Damnation Festival in February, followed by the remaining two This Is Love... anniversary shows in the Pacific Northwest in March.
 On May 8, the band released the first song from their ninth studio album, titled "Our Brand Is Chaos"; they appeared at Big Texas Metal Fest in a few weeks later.
 They once again joined Unearth in June for a Boston date celebrating the 20th anniversary of their album The Oncoming Storm.

 The band played a tour of Australia in September 2024, after which Bleeding Through released their album's second single, "Dead But So Alive" on September 17.
 They returned to the New England Metal and Hardcore Festival a few days later.
 These shows were the last to feature Wombacher, as he stepped down from performing shows with the band due to back injuries.
 On November 29, the group announced the upcoming release of the album, titled Nine, alongside the release of a third song, "Path of Our Disease".
 At that time, the tracklist and cover art were also revealed; the album contains three guest appearances, something the band had not included on an album since Declaration.
 One of these guests was Andrew Neufeld of Comeback Kid, who was featured on "I Am Resistance", the album's fourth single which was released on January 9, 2025.
 On February 6, Wombacher announced his permanent departure from the band, citing multiple back injuries which led him to drop from the touring lineup the previous September.
 He remained on good terms with the rest of the band, and expressed pride in the upcoming album.
 The album was released on February 14.
-It received high praise from critics and fans alike, celebrating the album's well-rounded sound, improved balance of vocal styles, sharp riffs and its raw, visceral energy, with some critics calling it a contender for Best Album of 2025.
+It received praise from critics and fans alike, celebrating the album's well-rounded sound, improved balance of vocal styles, sharp riffs and its raw, visceral energy, with some critics calling it a contender for Best Album of 2025.
+Bleeding Through played multiple American shows and a string of California dates with Unearth in support of the album.
+They later supported Darkest Hour on a European tour in September and October of that year.
+On November 29, the group played a show in Anaheim in celebration of the 20th anniversary of The Truth, performing the entire record.

+On January 7, 2026, Bleeding Through released a cover of Sick of It All's "We Want The Truth."
+On February 26, the band revealed they were in the studio working on new material.
+In April Trustkill Records released a live album of from the band’s performance at The Glass House in Pomona, California on January 23, 2004.
+On July 3, they made an appearance at Hellfest.